nickjj/flask-static-digest/README.md

 and determine it's set to `myapp/static` so it will md5 tag and gzip those files.
 Your Webpack source files will not get digested and compressed.

+### Migrating from Flask-Webpack

+[Flask-Webpack](https://github.com/nickjj/flask-webpack) is another extension I wrote a long time ago which was specific to Webpack but had a similar idea to this extension.
+Flask-Webpack is now deprecated in favor of Flask-Static-Digest.
+Migrating is fairly painless.
+There are a number of changes but on the bright side you get to delete more code than you add!

+#### Dependency / Flask app changes

+- Remove `Flask-Webpack` from `requirements.txt`
+- Remove all references to Flask-Webpack from your Flask app
+- Remove `manifest-revision-webpack-plugin` from `package.json`
+- Remove all references to this webpack plugin from your webpack config
+- Add `Flask-Static-Digest` to `requirements.txt`
+- Add the Flask-Static-Digest extension to your Flask app

+#### Jinja 2 template changes

+- Replace `stylesheet_tag('main_css') | safe` with `static_url_for('static', filename='css/main.css')`
+- Replace `javascript_tag('main_js') | safe` with `static_url_for('static', filename='js/main.js')`
+- Replace any occurrences of `asset_url_for('foo.png')` with `static_url_for('static', filename='images/foo.png')`

 ### Potentially updating your .gitignore file

 If you're using something like Webpack then chances are you're already git